 Logo preload

-Making bridges safer with digital inspections – part 1 of 2
+Making bridges safer with digital bridge inspection software – part 1 of 2

 June 13, 2022

 Sadly, bridge disasters are not uncommon, but many of the country’s bridges are in such an advanced state of deterioration that it is both an unprecedented and worrying concern, especially when you consider that 42% of the United States’ 617,000 bridges are at least 50 years old.
-The alarming situation is exacerbated by the long backlog of bridge inspections that traps jurisdictions in a vicious cycle of trying to catch up – often with very little resources – while everything crumbles around them.
+The alarming situation worsens due to the extensive backlog of bridge inspections.
+This backlog traps jurisdictions in a harmful cycle.
+They strive to catch up with limited resources as everything crumbles around them.

-This guide will take an in-depth look at bridge safety by considering the scope of the bridge safety crisis, the causes of the inspection backlogs, and the untapped potential for new digital inspection tools to help turn the tide.
+Read on to learn more about the push to make bridges safer.
+We’ll explore the scope of the bridge safety crisis, the causes of the inspection backlogs, and the untapped potential for bridge inspection software to help turn the tide.

 The scope of the problem

-The scope of the bridge safety crisis can be quickly mapped out with a series of disturbing statistics compiled by two of the most respected infrastructure players in the country when it comes to road, building and bridge safety: the American Road and Transporters Builders Association (ARTBA) and the American Society of Civil Engineers (ASCE), both non-partisan and not-for-profit organizations that are continually collecting data on the current state of infrastructure in the United States.
+The scope of the bridge safety crisis can be quickly mapped out with a series of disturbing statistics compiled by two of the most respected infrastructure players in the country when it comes to road, building and bridge safety: the American Road and Transporters Builders Association (ARTBA) and the American Society of Civil Engineers (ASCE).
+These non-partisan and not-for-profit organizations continually collect data on the current state of infrastructure in the United States.

 • 36 percent of U.S. bridges – nearly 224,000 spans – need repair (ARTBA)

-• Around 1 in 8 of all the bridges in the country are in such poor condition that they need to be replaced (ARTBA)
+• Around 1 in 8 of all the bridges in the country need to be replaced (ARTBA)

-• The cost of identified repairs for all 224,000 bridges that need repairs is $260 billion (ARTBA)
+• The estimated cost of needed repairs is $260 billion (ARTBA)

 • The worst offender, 20% of West Virginia’s bridges are considered structurally deficient, followed by Iowa at 19%, for a total of 1490 and 4504 bridges respectively (ARTBA)